Courses and schedules

 PUBHLTH 4998

-Undergraduate research under the guidance of a faculty mentor in a basic or applied area of public health.
+Capstone research experience under the guidance of a faculty mentor in a basic or applied area of public health.
+In this capstone course, students integrate classroom experiences and principles with a hands-on research experience.

 PUBHLTH 4999.01H